attivio/sdk/writing_and_testing_scanners.md

  - **com.attivio.sdk.client.IngestionHistoryApi:** Service that allow the scanner to persist and retrieve the scanner state across runs.
  - **com.attivio.sdk.scanner.IncrementalDataSourceScanner:** The scanner should implement this interface when incremental scan is required.
  - **com.attivio.sdk.security.*:** Model classes to create principals and ACLs in order to control who is allowed to read Attivio documents.
  - **com.attivio.sdk.server.annotation.*:** Use annotations define the administration UI for scanners and other Attivio components.
+ - **com.attivio.sdk.scanner.http.HttpDataSourceScanner:** The scanner will implement this interface to use the Attivio provided Http client.
+ - **com.attivio.sdk.scanner.http.HttpClientProvider:**  Attivio will provide an implementation of this interface to the scanner and the scanner will use it to obtain the Http client.
+ - **com.attivio.sdk.scanner.http.HttpClientProviderFactory:** The scanner will implement this interface if custom Http clients are required (could be used together with the factory provided by Attivio).
+ - **com.attivio.sdk.scanner.http.<protocol>Authentication:** The scanner will implement one or several of these interfaces for those authentication protocols it should support.
+ - **com.attivio.sdk.scanner.http.HttpProxy:** The scanner will implement this interface if Http proxy configuration is required.